Patrobas-Masika/Tomato-Leaf-Diseases-Detection-Model/README.md

 <br><br>
 <img src="https://imgur.com/V343ZFW.png">
 <br><br>
 Next, proceed to copy both the images and annotation data from the test folder into the designated directories within the cloned repository.
-This collection will serve as the reference data against which your model's detection results will be evaluated.
+This collection will serve as the reference data against which your model's detection results will be evaluated
 <br><br>
 <img src="https://imgur.com/W2xejBT.png">
 <br><br>